joomla-x/joomla-pythagoras/docs/dependency-injection.md

 Use this as an example on how to turn test documentation into user documentation.
 Of course that requires a good testbase.

-To reproduce the test results, run `phpunit --testdox --bootstrap=libraries/vendor/autoload.php tests` -->
+To reproduce the test results, run `./libraries/vendor/bin/phpunit --testdox --bootstrap=tests/unit/_bootstrap.php tests` -->
 The Joomla!
 Dependency Injection package provides a simple `container-interop` (upcoming `PSR-11`) compatible Inversion of Control (IoC) Container for your application.